webmeshproj/webmesh-vdi/README.md

 After the manager has finished spinning up the `app` instance, get the IP of its service with `kubectl get svc` to access the app interface.

+If not using anonymous auth, look for `example-vdicluster-admin-secret` to retrieve the `admin` password.

 ## Security

 All traffic between processes is encrypted with mTLS.